golanlevin/60-212/2024/syllabus/60-212_syllabus_fall2024.md

 As art students, you are expected or invited to make extensive use of open-source toolkits, libraries and tutorials.
 When working in this way, much like a knitting circle, our classroom is structured around peer instruction, in which students are expected to help each other learn.

 ### Use of Online and/or Open-Source Code in Projects
-**Credit is perhaps the most important form of currency** in the economies of commons-based peer production and open-source media arts.
+**Credit is one of the most important forms of currency** in economies of commons-based peer production and open-source media arts.
 You are expected to cite the source of any code you use.
 Please note the following expectations and guidelines:

 * **Use Libraries**.
 In your Projects, the use of general-purpose, reusable code libraries that solve specific technical problems is very strongly encouraged.
-The people who developed these components worked hard, often for no pay; acknowledge their community contributions by citing their name and linking to their repository.
+The people who developed these components worked hard, often for no pay; please acknowledge their community contributions by citing their name and linking to their repository.
 * **Be Careful**.
 It sometimes happens that an artist will place the entire source code for their artwork online.
 You might even discover the work of a student in some other course or school, who has posted their code for a project that responds to a similar assignment. *You should probably avoid this code*, or at the very least, you should be *extremely* careful about approaching such code for any possible re-use.
-Forking an *artwork* from someone’s page on OpenProcessing and simply changing the colors would be unacceptably and disgracefully lazy; doing so without thorough and proper citation would be outright plagiarism.
+Forking an *artwork* from someone’s page on OpenProcessing and simply changing the colors would be disgracefully lazy; doing so without thorough and proper citation would be outright plagiarism.

 ### Policies Regarding Informal Collaboration
 Our course places a very high value on civic responsibility, which includes helping others learn.
 In this course, we strongly encourage you to give help (or ask others for help) in using various toolkits, algorithms, libraries, or other facilities.
 Please note the following expectations: